Differentiable Cyclic Causal Discovery Under Unmeasured Confounders: Experiments

+\paragraph{Impact of number of cycles. } With $d = 10$ nodes and a confounder ratio of 0.3, we vary the number of cycles in the graph from 0 to 8.
+Figure~\ref{fig:num-cycles} compares the performance of DCCD-CONF with the baselines under this setting.
+As shown, increasing the number of cycles does not lead to any noticeable degradation in performance for either directed or bidirected edge recovery.

+\paragraph{Impact of degree of nonlinearity.} In this experiment, we vary the degree of nonlinearity in the SEM by adjusting $\beta$ between 0 and 1, where

+The SEM is fully linear when $\beta = 0$ and fully nonlinear when $\beta = 1$.
+Figure~\ref{fig:var-nonlinearity} summarizes the results.
+As shown, DCCD-CONF attains the highest performance as $\beta$ approaches one, for both directed and bidirected edge recovery.
+When $\beta$ is small (i.e., the system is more linear), LLC slightly outperforms DCCD-CONF, with both models performing comparably around $\beta = 0.25$.

+\paragraph{Impact of number of interventions. } In this section, we evaluate graph recovery performance as the number of training interventions $K$ varies from $0$ to $d$, with $d = 10$ fixed.
+The case $K = 0$ corresponds to the observational dataset.
+Results for the nonlinear SEM setting are presented in Figure~\ref{fig:num-interventions}.
+As illustrated, with fewer interventions all DCCD-CONF and the baselines tend to exhibit similar performance (less then 3 interventions).
+As the numbre of interventions increase, the performance gap widens with DCCD-CONF dominating all of the baselines.
+It is also worth noting that LLC cannot operate in the purely observational setting ($K = 0$).

-\paragraph{Scaling with number of nodes. } We compare the performance of DCCD-CONF and the baselines as the number of nodes ($d$) varies from 10 to 80, with results summarized in Figures~\ref{fig:num-nodes-exp-linear} and \ref{fig:num-nodes-exp-nlinear}.
-The number of confounders is set to $0.4d$.
+\paragraph{Scaling with nodes. } We compare the performance of DCCD-CONF and the baselines as the number of nodes ($d$) varies from 10 to 80, with results summarized in Figure~\ref{fig:num-nodes}.
+The number of confounders is set to $0.3d$.
 As the number of nodes increases, SHD rises across all methods, reflecting the increased difficulty of causal graph recovery in larger graphs.
 However, DCCD-CONF consistently outperforms the baselines in many cases, achieving lower SHD and higher F1 score, suggesting superior scalability with increasing graph size.

-\paragraph{Scaling with interventions. } In this section, we evaluate graph recovery performance as the number of training interventions $K$ varies from $0$ to $d$, with $d = 10$ fixed.
-The case $K = 0$ corresponds to the observational dataset.
-Results for the nonlinear SEM setting are presented in Figure~\ref{fig:num-interventions-exp}.
-As illustrated, DCCD-CONF consistently outperforms LLC across all values of K, and achieves near-perfect graph recovery when all the nodes in the graph are intervened.
-It is also worth noting that LLC cannot operate in the purely observational setting ($K = 0$).